 Systematic ownership competence development could be overseen by a (possibly interbranch and intergenerational) ownership competence committee (OCC), chaired by a chosen family ownership competence advocate.
-The OCC is tasked with developing a systematic ownership competence development strategy for the family, detailing aspects such as the goals of their activities, the roles affected by it (i.e., who should be assessed and possibly educated - do we have an inclusive (e.g., in-laws) or exclusive understanding (e.g., only family members working in the business of ownership competence development), a timeline, and resource (time, money, emotion) requirements.
+The OCC is tasked with developing a systematic ownership competence development strategy for the family, detailing aspects such as the goals of their activities, the roles affected by it (i.e., who should be assessed and possibly educated), do we have an inclusive (e.g., in-laws) or exclusive understanding (e.g., only family members working in the business of ownership competence development), a timeline, and resource (time, money, emotion) requirements.

-Based on the strategy, the OCC identifies - based on their core values, goals, and family and business roles - the competences that they deem essential for competent, sustainable ownership (i.e., through interviewswith current and past role owners).
-The result of this process is a list with first (e.g., business acumen) and second order competence (e.g. financial knowledge) categories.
+Based on the strategy, the OCC identifies-based on their core values, goals, and family and business roles-the competences that it deemed essential for competent, sustainable ownership (i.e., through interviews with current and past role owners).
+The result of this process is a list with first order competence (e.g., business acumen) and second order competence (e.g. financial knowledge) categories.

-Based on this list, a list of measurement items is created (see Appendix H for exemplary questions) that allows for the assessment of a person's level of mastery in each competence.
-There is no doubt about it - the list of questions will be extensive, and the process of deriving these items will be time-consuming.
+Based on this list, a subsequent list of measurement items is created (see Appendix H for exemplary questions) that allows for the assessment of a person's level of mastery in each competence.
+There is no doubt about it-the list of questions will be extensive, and the process of deriving these items will be time-consuming.

-Lastly, individual family members are assessed - this could be a combination of self-assessment and an assessment by a third party closely familiar with the individual's role and competences, results are shared, and a systematic ownership competence development plan for the group as a whole, as well as for the individual owners, is developed.
+Lastly, individual family members are assessed-this could be a combination of self-assessment and an assessment by a third party closely familiar with the individual's role and competences, results are shared, and a systematic ownership competence development plan for the group as a whole, as well as for the individual owners, is developed.

-Family Member Role Profiles Business Family Self Contextual /Zeitgeist Business Acumen Leadership Dynamics Comm. & Conflict Self- Improv.
+Business Acumen Leadership Dynamics Comm. & Conflict Self- Improv.
 Boundary Pref.
+Self Care Safety Health Trends Box

+0 0 0 0

+0 0 0 C

+0 0 0 0 0 0 0 0 C

+0 0 0 0 0 0 0 0 0 0 C

-Self Care Safety Health Trends Box CEO 0 0 0 0 Chairman of the Board 0 0 0 0 Next Gen leadership prospect (no ownership) 0 0 0 0 0 0 0 0 0 Spouse (no ownership) 0 0 0 0 0 0 0 0 0 0 0 Superior Knowledge 0 Fundamentals Nice to have - not essential
+wledge 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0